 Addictions are prevalent throughout our society; the more commonly talked about addictions include alcoholism, smoking, gambling, illegal drugs and misusing pharmaceutical drugs.
-There are, however, an array of much less talked about and recognised addictions such as porn, masturbation, shopping, exercise, tanning, tattoos, travel, gaming, work, sex, relationships, and even stealing!
+There is, however, an array of much less talked about and recognized addictions such as porn, masturbation, shopping, exercise, tanning, tattoos, travel, gaming, work, sex, relationships, and even stealing!

 The core aspect of an addiction is that it creates a temporary benefit in the sense of relief, or perhaps a better way to describe this could be a distraction in the way that it allows the person to temporarily disassociate and forget about their problems.
 Unfortunately, addictions often make these problems worse and can have a severely damaging impact on the rest of our lives.
 We’ve all heard of successful everyday people that are held in high regard within their community and career lives, yet can be found on a Friday night in a seedy underground club, risking it all on a hand of cards, or exercising to the point of obsession.